FREE Uber Tax Info Pack

 How To Register for GST for Uber

-Note that is it possible to register for GST monthly, but I don’t recommend it.
+The vast majority of Uber drivers register for GST on a quarterly basis.
+It is possible to register for GST monthly, but I don’t recommend it.
 If you’re planning to lodge your BAS’s through an accountant, lodging 12 BAS’s per year instead of 4 will triple your accounting fees.
 Or if you plan to lodge your own BAS’s, lodging monthly is three times as much work.
-Some Australian businesses also have to option to register annually, but this is not available for taxi or rideshare drivers.
+So we always advise that quarterly is the way to go.
+(Note that the option to register annually is specifically disallowed for taxi or rideshare drivers, see the ATO’s ride-sourcing page for confirmation).
+Keep in mind that if you plan to use the DriveTax Spreadsheet, it is built for quarterly BAS lodgments, and so it won’t work for you if you opt for monthly BAS’s.

 To register for GST, you also need an ABN.
 An ABN is an Australian Business Number, and every Uber, rideshare and food delivery driver must have one.
 You only get one ABN for your lifetime and you must use that same ABN for all your business activities.
 So if you already have an ABN you must use that ABN for Uber too, or if you’ve had an ABN in the past that is now cancelled you must reactivate it.